Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Conclusion

 \section{Conclusion}

 At the time of writing, there are two standard models.
 The first is the standard model of particle physics, formulated as a quantum field theory which is shown to be renormalizable by our teachers Gerard 't Hooft and Tiny Veltman.
 The second is $\Lambda$CDM, the standard model of cosmology, based on the assumptions of a cosmological constant and cold dark matter.
-Next to the no-show in multiple CDM searches, this approach suffers from the lack of hydrostatic equilibrium in galaxy clusters.
+Next to the no-show in multiple CDM searches, this approach suffers from the Hubble tension.

 Here we put forward that such a new type of matter is neither wanted nor needed, and that standard models of cosmology and particle physics are actually one and the same.
-No dark matter particle, which would involve an extension of the standard model, is involved; a new view on the zero point energy of the quantum vacuum suffices to explain the main constituents of the Universe, the 95\% fraction of dark matter and dark energy.
+No dark matter particle, which would require an extension of the standard model, is involved; a new view on the zero point energy of the vacuum suffices to explain the main constituents of the Universe, the 95\% fraction of dark matter and dark energy.
 Given that the Casimir effect for moving parallel conducting plates involves an inflow or outflow of zero point energy (ZPE), we consider the ZPE as a fluid that can partly act as dark matter.
-Interpretation of our analytical results leads to consider the energy of the quantum vacuum itself as zero, or unmeasurable in any way, while energy added to it, or taken out from it, acts as a physical component, subject to the Einstein equations.
+Interpretation of our analytical results leads to consider the energy of the vacuum itself as zero, or unmeasurable in any way, while energy added to it, or taken out from it, acts as ``aether'' energy (though not the historic aether ruled out by the Michelson-Morley experiment), a physical component, subject to the Einstein equations.

-In this interpretation of a modifiable quantum vacuum, we are led by the principle that one should first solve the mathematics and then provide a physical interpretation of the results, as happens in our approach to dynamics of quantum measurement and the ensuing interpretation of quantum mechanics\cite{allahverdyan2013understanding,allahverdyan2017sub,allahverdyan2023teaching}.
-Proposals to connect the present cosmological constant to vacuum fluctuations are abundant, see e.g. \cite{djorgovski2007dark}.
-For connecting the ZPE to the polarizability of quantum fields \cite{tkatchenko2023casimir}, the jury is still out.
+In this interpretation, we are led by the principle that one should first solve the mathematics and then provide a physical interpretation of the results, as applied to our approach to dynamics of quantum measurement and the ensuing statistical interpretation of quantum mechanics \citep{allahverdyan2013understanding,allahverdyan2017sub,allahverdyan2023teaching}.